bearkerb/ip/docs/README.md

 ## Quick start
+Prerequisites
+- Java version 17

+How to run
-1. Download the latest jar file from
+1. Download the latest jar file from [here](https://github.com/bearkerb/ip/releases)
 2. Copy the file to the folder you wish to use as the home folder
 3. Open a terminal, navigate to the folder with the jar file and use `java -jar lucid.jar` to run the application
 4. Type your command in the message box at the bottom and press enter to execute it.